In the late 1950s, two gentlemen worked together to pioneer router cutter technology in the UK. One was called Phillips. The other Titman.

 And while this method of "making stuff" is dying out, Titman Tools told us that, for them as a company and brand, it's quality over quantity each day of the week.
 On our tour of the factory, we got introduced to one worker after another.
 Each one had been with the firm for years, some of them decades.
 Each one was a skilled, master craftsman who takes personal pride in the work they do milling, refining, brazing, decontaminating and hand finishing the router cutters made in their British factory.

-While we could debate the economics of such an enterprise, "the old lady", as the company is affectionately referred to, is ramping up in 2020, launching a new collaboration with EDGE Professional Tools, a brand we've brought into stock.
+While we could debate the economics of such an enterprise, "the old lady", as the company is affectionately referred to, is ramping up in 2020, to launch a new range of Titman Edge Trade Router Cutters.

 Each cutter will be hand-finished by skilled craftsmen who only ever use the finest British steel in the cutter's body.

-So, which brand should you buy: Trend or Titman?
+So, which brand should you buy: Trend or Titman Edge?

 For many of you, it's going to come down to price and availability.
 But as we've argued here, your first concern should be quality.
 Not just the quality of the manufacturing process, the grade of British steel used, the skill of the craftsmen involved in the manufacturing, but the quality of the tungsten carbide blades.